AtomicLinkRPC/alr-preview/docs/benchmarks.md

 | **ALR**  |       14,288,968 |          65,472,788 |

 ### StreamMediumMsgFromServer
-The client requests the server to stream medium sized messages to the client.
+The client requests the service to stream medium sized messages to the client.

 |          | 1 Thread (RPC/s) | 100 Threads (RPC/s) |
 | -------- | ----------------:| -------------------:|